teamradish/TRTwitchPlaysBot/Wiki/Building.md

 ## Migrations
 TRBot uses a SQLite database with Entity Framework Core to store and manage its data.
 If you make code changes to any entities or contexts that affects the database, such as adding/deleting/renaming a column, adding/removing a DbSet, or modifying entity relationships in `OnModelCreating`, you will need to add a new migration:

 * Go to the **TRBot.Data** project and run `dotnet ef migrations list` to list all migrations.
 Take note of the furthest one down, which is the most recent.
+If needed, you can verify the date prepended to the name of each migration.
 * Run `dotnet ef migrations add (migrationhere)`, where "(migrationhere)" is the name of the migration.
   * Example: `dotnet ef migrations add NewUserPermissions`